TL;DR

 Components of a Call-to-Action

-Purpose - Why have a call to action?
-A CTA is to prompt users to perform a specific action.
+The purpose of a Call-to-Action (CTA) is to prompt users to perform a specific action.
 It's an opportunity to encourage your visitor to take tangible steps toward becoming a customer.
-The purpose of the CTA is NOT to have the visitor click on it; the purpose is to encourage your prospect to go somewhere and take the next step – often to fill in a form to submit desirable information, such as your name and consent to allow communication or your information to prepare for a purchase transaction.
+The purpose of the CTA is not merely to get a click; the purpose is to encourage your prospect to go somewhere and take the next step – often to fill in a form to submit desirable information, such as your name and consent for communication.
 Without a clearly defined purpose and destination, your CTA will unlikely accomplish the desired results.

-Message/CTA copy - Pretty straightforward.
-This is the text or visual or vocal encouragement to take action.
-"Get Your Free Trial," "Contact Us," and “Get Started" are some common ones.
+The message or copy of a Call-to-Action is the text, visual, or vocal encouragement to take action.
+"Get Your Free Trial," "Contact Us," and “Get Started" are some common examples.
 However, while the (more outdated) "Click Here" could be a CTA message, without compelling context, it's less likely someone will click on it.

-Message presentation - The different formats of presenting a CTA are nearly endless.
-These are examples of hyperlinked text CTAs, image CTAs, GIFs, buttons, and banners.
-Having a little understanding of psychology and knowing a LOT about your target personas can play a significant role in whether your CTA is perceived as cute as a button.
-Blue is cool.
-Red is aggressive.
-ALL CAPS IS ALL YELLING.
+The message presentation for a Call-to-Action offers nearly endless format options, including hyperlinked text CTAs, image CTAs, GIFs, buttons, and banners.
+Having a little understanding of psychology and knowing a LOT about your target personas can play a significant role in whether your CTA is perceived as effective.
+For example, color psychology is important: Blue is cool, Red is aggressive, and ALL CAPS IS PERCEIVED AS YELLING.
 This is a case where "looks" definitely matter.

-Positioning - Location, location, location.
-Where you present your CTA is also critical.
-It could be in line with a blog post, part of a navigation menu, or a pop-up that appears after spending more than 30 seconds on a page or on intent to exit.
+The positioning of a Call-to-Action is critical.
+Its location could be in line with a blog post, part of a navigation menu, or a pop-up that appears after spending more than 30 seconds on a page or on intent to exit.

 How do I create a successful CTA?

 The web is full of advice on how to optimize your CTA.
-One of the most important ones is aligning your message and presentation with its intent and audience.
+One of the most important factors is aligning your message and presentation with its intent and audience.

 No matter the advice – use these colors and those fonts; this is the best size; keep it short (and sweet); no hyperbolic language – take it under advisement, but DON'T rely on it.
 Your business, website, and audience are unique, so your CTAs must be tailored to your world to engage your prospects.